colyseus/docs/docs/tools/playground.md

 # Playground

-The client-side playground tool allows to easily create multiple client connections with the server, and inspect its communication with the server.
+The client-side playground allows to easily create connections with rooms and inspect how they communicate with the server.

 ![](https://cdn.jsdelivr.net/npm/@colyseus/playground@latest/screenshot.png)